 Columbia University is an Ivy League school and a private research institution that U.S. News & World Report ranked fifth among national universities for 2017.
 Columbia's Graduate School of Journalism offers numerous journalistic awards, including the Pulitzer Prize, the Alfred I. duPont - Columbia University Award, and the Chancellor Award.
 The Knight-Bagehot Fellowship in Economics and Business Journalism is also available to qualified applicants.

-Experienced reporters who want to gain skills in a specific journalistic area, such as health and science, arts and culture, politics or business, may consider the Master of Arts (M.A.) in Journalism.
-Five dual master's degree programs are also offered, which combine the study of journalism with international and public affairs, business, law or religion, among other areas.
-A Doctor of Philosophy (Ph.D.) in Communications with a concentration in journalism is also available.
+Students can earn a Master of Science (M.S.) in Journalism that includes specializations in investigative journalism, data journalism, and documentary production.
+The school's Master of Arts (M.A.) in Journalism program is designed for experienced reporters who want to gain skills in a specific journalistic area, such as health and science, arts and culture, politics, or business.
+Four dual master's programs are offered as well, which combine the study of journalism with business, computer science, law, or religion.
+A Doctor of Philosophy (Ph.D.) in Communications that includes journalism coursework is also offered.